As a writer, you’re probably seeking ways to get more exposure for your work.

-Enter Medium.
-A blogging and publishing platform developed by Twitter co-founder Evan Williams, it’s a fantastic place to share new articles or republish old blog posts and reach more readers.
+Medium is a blogging and publishing platform developed by Twitter co-founder Evan Williams.
+It’s a fantastic place to share new articles or republish old blog posts and reach more readers.

-Today, I’m going to share with you how to set up an account and all of the strategies I’ve used to turn Medium readers into subscribers.
+Today, I’m going to share with you how to set up an account and all of the strategies I’ve used to turn Medium readers into subscribers and build my audience while also making money on the platform.

-Note: This is an in-depth guide at over 2,600 words.
-If you’d like to save it to read later, you can get the PDF version by entering your email in the box below.
+Note: This is an in-depth step-by-step guide at over 3,400 words.
+If you’d like to save it to read later, you can get the PDF version by entering your email in the form below.

 How to Get Started on Medium